 Last one processed, will be used for the instance.

-Leave old values (by leading the LINE with # and space character) and you will have a history of all changes,
+Leave old values by leading the LINE with # and space character followed by ccyymmdd hh:mm - for example # 20181211 11:45 and you will have a history of all changes, in chronological order.

-To avoid confusion, you may wish to retain only the LAST used variable to avoid multiple lines with the same named variable in your my.cfg or my.ini.
+To avoid long term confusion (and lose your chronological history), you may wish to retain only the LAST used variable to avoid multiple lines with the same named variable in your my.cfg or my.ini.